saharmor/dalle-playground/README.md

 1. Clone or fork this repository
 2. Create a virtual environment `cd backend && python3 -m venv ENV_NAME`
 3. Install requirements `pip install -r requirements.txt`
+4. Optionally install for GPU acceleration: `pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_releases.html`
-4. Make sure you have pytorch and its dependencies installed _[Installation guide](https://pytorch.org/get-started/locally/)_
+5. Make sure you have pytorch and its dependencies installed _[Installation guide](https://pytorch.org/get-started/locally/)_
-5. Run web server `python app.py 8080` (you can change from 8080 to your own port)
+6. Run web server `python app.py 8080` (you can change from 8080 to your own port)
-6. In a different terminal, install frontend's modules `cd interface && npm install` and run it `npm start`
+7. In a different terminal, install frontend's modules `cd interface && npm install` and run it `npm start`
-7. Copy backend's url from step 5 and paste it in the backend's url input within the web app
+8. Copy backend's url from step 5 and paste it in the backend's url input within the web app

 ## Local development with Docker-compose